 - The unit price of each item (if applicable)

 - The total price of each item (if applicable)

-It might also be useful to separate labour and material costs, if applicable to your situation.
-You can also arrange these according to different stages of the project.
+It might also be useful to separate labour and material costs if applicable to your situation.
+You can also arrange these according to the different stages of the project.
 A quote template specific to your industry will likely be organized in a way that makes sense for your business.